daattali/beautiful-jekyll/_posts/2021-12-15-fur-squared-2022-april-14-to-17-in-person.md

 # Fur Squared 2022 taking place from April 14 - 17 at the Sheraton Milwaukee Brookfield Hotel
 That's right, we have dates!
 Mark your calendars because here we go!

+#### As of right now Fur Squared 2022 will require proof of vaccination and properly wearing a mask at all times while indoors.

 Things that are about to happen:
 * The hotel room reservation link will be provided
 * Registration will open